rvm/rvm/README.md

 ### Backers

 [Become a backer](https://opencollective.com/rvm#backer) and support us with a small monthly donation to help us continue our activities.
-Thank you if you already one! 🙏
+Thank you if you are already one of them! 🙏

 [![Backers](https://opencollective.com/rvm/backers.svg?width=890)](https://opencollective.com/rvm)